davidnmora/oops-you-invented-react/blog-post.md

 }
 ```

-And my! isn't it easier on the eyes in action?
+And *my!* isn't it easier on the eyes...

 ```javascript
 const secondsNumber = Rehact.createElement('span', {className: 'seconds-number'}, [(new Date()).getSeconds().toString()])